Wayne B. Phillips: Test batsman

 Phillips began the 1983–84 summer superbly with 234 against Tasmania and 75 against the touring Pakistan side.
-He was selected as opener in Australia's side for the first test against Pakistan, replacing John Dyson and partnering Kepler Wessels.
+He was selected as opener in Australia's side for the first Test against Pakistan, replacing John Dyson and partnering Kepler Wessels.
 Bob Simpson wrote he felt Phillips "may well be a great success and I hope he is but as yet he hasn't earned his test berth."

-Before the test, he captained South Australia in a one-day game and also played as wicketkeeper, scoring 25.
-Phillips had an excellent test debut, scoring 159 in the first innings, taking part in 2 59 run partnership with Graham Yallop on the first day, and helping set up a huge Australian victory; he also took three catches.
+Before the Test, he captained South Australia in a one-day game and also played as wicketkeeper, scoring 25.
+Phillips had an excellent Test debut, scoring 159 in the first innings, taking part in a 259 run partnership with Graham Yallop on the first day, and helping set up a huge Australian victory; he also took three catches.

 He captained South Australia in a game against Queensland, scoring 14.
-In the rain-shortened second test, Phillips scored 46.
-He made 1 and 21 for South Australia against WA, then made 12 and 54 in the third test; his second innings half century helped Australia secure a draw.
-Phillips made 5 and 36 against NSW in a Shield game, then he scored 35 in the fourth test and 37 and 19 not out in the fifth (hitting the winning runs); Phillips had made 362 runs in the series at an average of 60.33.
+In the rain-shortened second Test, Phillips scored 46.
+He made 1 and 21 for South Australia against WA, then made 12 and 54 in the third Test; his second innings half century helped Australia secure a draw.
+Phillips made 5 and 36 against NSW in a Shield game, then he scored 35 in the fourth Test and 37 and 19 not out in the fifth (hitting the winning runs); Phillips had made 362 runs in the series at an average of 60.33.

-Phillips was selected in the Australian ODI series at the end of the 5th test.
+Phillips was selected in the Australian ODI series at the end of the 5th Test.
 He scored 10 and 2 in the first games.
 There had been calls that Rod Marsh should be dropped and replaced as keeper by Phillips.
 When Marsh scored a half century in an ODI he raised his bat in the direction of the press box.
 Phillips was then made 12th man, replaced by Greg Ritchie.
 However he was selected for the Australian squad to tour the West Indies.
 Ian Chappell wrote Australia needed someone "who is prepared to play his shots off the back foot and if Wayne Phillips can succeed with his aggressive attitude, this will give Australia a good start."

 Phillips returned to the Australian ODI team when Rod Marsh injured a finger and Phillips replaced him as keeper.
 He briefly kept his place as a batter when Marsh returned to the side but then was dropped from the ODI side again.
 As the World Series Cup progressed, Steve Smith established himself as a successful ODI opener and Dean Jones as an ODI middle order player: Phillips was omitted from the 14-man Australian squad for the WSC finals against the West Indies.
 He was recalled to the team however and played in the last final, scoring 22 down the middle order and taking part in a 45 run stand with Rod Marsh in the latter's final international game.